 For bid solicitations and proposed contracts under a supply arrangement (SA), the following applies:

+a.
 Where the estimated value of a proposed contract under the SA is below the applicable North American Free Trade Agreement (NAFTA) threshold and/or the World Trade Organization – Agreement of Government Procurement (WTO-AGP) threshold, these agreements do not apply.

+b.
 Where the estimated value of a proposed contract under the SA is above the applicable NAFTA and/or the WTO-AGP threshold, NAFTA and/or the WTO-AGP applies to the bid solicitation.

+c.
 Where NAFTA and/or WTO-AGP apply to a bid solicitation under a SA, a Notice of Proposed Procurement (NPP) must be published on the Government Electronic Tendering Service (GETS) and suppliers must be given at least 40 calendar days to bid.
 In addition, a supplier that requests to participate in the bid solicitation under the SA may apply for qualification.
 If qualified, the supplier must be included in the SA within a reasonable period of time.
 However, after bid closing, the contracting officer does not have to delay the contract award process in order to allow a supplier to go through the qualification process.

 188.8.131.52.1 Ongoing Qualification Process